-Memorize your Debit Card PIN (personal identification number) and throw it out.
-Banks also recommend using your PIN only when withdrawing money from an ATM or if you want cash back while making a purchase.
-Otherwise use your debit card like a credit card to have extra protection against fraud.
+Memorize your Debit Card What Do I Do If My Identity Is Stolen?
+PIN (personal identification number) and throw it out.
+1) Immediately contact the fraud department at each of the Banks also recommend three major credit bureaus and have a fraud alert placed using your PIN only when on your credit file.
+The fraud alert requests creditors to withdrawing money from contact you before opening any new accounts or making an ATM or if you want any changes to your existing accounts. cash back while making a purchase.
+Otherwise use 2) Order copies of your credit report and consider freezing against fraud.